TheCarsonWest/nerd-emoji/APCHEM/Exothermic.md

 # [[Thermodynamics]]

-# Exothermic
+## Exothermic

-An exothermic process is one that releases heat to its surroundings.
-The system's enthalpy decreases (ΔH < 0).
-Examples include combustion reactions, the formation of many ionic compounds, and condensation.
-The surroundings become warmer as heat is released by the system.
+An exothermic process is a process that releases heat to its surroundings.
+The temperature of the surroundings increases as the system releases heat.  ΔH is negative for an exothermic process.
+Examples include combustion reactions and the formation of many chemical bonds.

 # [[Thermodynamics]]